Big, bigger, Phuket

 Coffee tip: Dou Brew Coffee & Craft serves great coffee on Soi Romanee.

-Read our travel guide to Phuket Old Town here for more information on markets to visit, our best tips and lots of photos.
+Read our travel guide to Phuket Old Town here for more information on markets to visit, our best tips on what to do in Phuket Old Town and lots of photos.

 Advertisement